Mohamedjassim17/App_store/README.md

 | vpp_lic           | Vpp Device Based Licensing Enabled              |

-                                                        Visualtion
+                                                        Exploratory Data Analaysis

-• The top app categories are used for data visualization with Seaborn.
+• The highest people are exclusively using this app category, and we will visualize the data using Seaborn.

  ![image](https://github.com/Mohamedjassim17/App_store/assets/134086605/913bed01-b0a7-4c78-bbae-3572ecb2da67)

-• The low app categories are used for data visualization with Seaborn.
+•  The lowest people are exclusively using this app category, and we will visualize the data using Seaborn.

 ![image](https://github.com/Mohamedjassim17/App_store/assets/134086605/675a2a5c-4cb6-48a4-8c48-7c5fbc142945)

                                             The count of free app users and paid app

 ![image](https://github.com/Mohamedjassim17/App_store/assets/134086605/1b88f535-aec2-4a5e-909d-4918b96edbd2)